KindleModding/kindlemodding.github.io/jailbreaking/AdBreak/index.md

         <div class="step">
             <h2>Copy .assets</h2>
             <div class="stepContent">
-                <p>Plug in the Kindle, open the system folder and and copy the ".assets" folder to your computer.</p>
+                <p>Plug in the Kindle, open the system folder and copy the ".assets" folder to your computer.</p>
                 <img src="./copy_assets.png" />
             </div>
         </div>